jackbot71/food-chunk-analyzer/README.md

 * "Model training outputs.zip": zip file containing one folder per trained model (i.e. per number of training iterations), with in each folder the metrics recorded during training, as well as the tensorboard events record.
 * "Test results.zip": zip file containing one folder per trained model (i.e. per number of training iterations), with in each folder a .json file containing the COCO metrics from the evaluation of the model for a range of detection thresholds.

 ## Results <a name='results'></a>

 Results and analysis are concisely explained in the Jupyter Notebook.

-A less technical overview of the results is presented in the Medium post [here](https://medium.com/@jackbot71/what-language-should-you-learn-as-a-data-scientist-173475523291).
+A much more comprehensive explanation of the approach and method followed, as well as an analysis of the results, can be found in [this](link to come) Medium blogpost I wrote.

 ## Licensing, Authors, and Acknowledgements <a name='licensing'></a>

-A great thank you to Stack Overflow for capturing this very interesting data, and making it publicly available.
-The data is licensed under the [Open Database License (ODbL) v1.0](https://opendatacommons.org/licenses/odbl/1.0/).

-The rest of the code found in the Notebook is free for anyone to use.
+A big thanks to all the team working on Detectron2, which is released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

+The pictures for the training of the model were taken by myself.